MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 ## Hardware

 Microsoft-hosted agents that run Windows and Linux images are provisioned on Azure general purpose virtual machines [Standard_DS2_v2](/azure/virtual-machines/dv2-dsv2-series#dsv2-series).
-These virtual machines are co-located in the same geography as your Azure DevOps organization.
+These virtual machines are colocated in the same geography as your Azure DevOps organization.

 Agents that run macOS images are provisioned on Mac pros.
 These agents always run in US and Europe irrespective of the location of your Azure DevOps organization.
-If data sovereignity is important to you and if your organization is not in one of these geographies, then you should not use macOS images.
+If data sovereignty is important to you and if your organization is not in one of these geographies, then you should not use macOS images.
 [Learn more](../../organizations/security/data-location.md).

-All of these machines have 10GB of free disk space available for your pipelines to run.
+All of these machines have 10 GB of free disk space available for your pipelines to run.
 This free space is consumed when your pipeline checks out source code, downloads packages, pulls docker images, or generates intermediate files.

 > [!IMPORTANT]
 > We cannot honor requests to increase disk space on Microsoft-hosted agents, or to provision more powerful machines.
 If the specifications of Microsoft-hosted agents do not meet your needs, then you should consider [self-hosted agents](agents.md) or [scale set agents](scale-set-agents.md).